WeatherArchive-Bench: Benchmarking Retrieval-Augmented Reasoning for Historical Weather Archives: Experimental Setup

 \paragraph{Language Models.} We consider a diverse suite of open-source and proprietary LLMs with various parameter scales.
 Open-source models include Qwen-2.5 (7B–72B), Qwen-3 (4B, 30B), LLaMA-3 (8B, 70B), Mistral-8B and Ministral-8×7B.
 These families capture scaling effects, efficiency–performance trade-offs, and robustness to long or noisy text.
-We also include DeepSeek-V3-671B, which targets efficient scaling and adaptability. proprietary models include GPT (3.5-turbo, 4o), Claude (opus-4-1, sonnet-4) and gemini-2.5-pro, which are widely used in applied pipelines, offering strong reasoning and summarization capabilities.
+We also include DeepSeek-V3-671B, which targets efficient scaling and adaptability.
+Proprietary models include GPT (3.5-turbo, 4o), Claude (opus-4-1, sonnet-4) and Gemini-2.5-pro, which are widely used in applied pipelines, offering strong reasoning and summarization capabilities.
 All models are instruction-tuned versions, denoted as ``IT''.
-The computational costs of deploying these models are provided in Appendix \ref{computational_cost}.